WhitmanSWDesignSpring2017/project-5-9-stelliferous/rubric.md

 * 4/4 It describes each new feature added in Project 9.
 * 4/4 It explains how to use each new feature.

-## Feature selection - 16/16 points
+## Feature selection and design - 15/16 points
 * _There are several new features which are largely unconnected to each other.
 Most are fairly straightforward extensions, but you also learned some new things about MIDI sequences and JavaFX._
 * _Drag-and-draw notes is a straightforward feature, but also a unique one._
 * _Adding a default note duration is straightforward.
 (Several groups did this.)
 The separator takes up valuable space._